jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 over and over again, and you'll be like a native.

 - Yes (More formal)
+  - Certainly (An Americanism)
-  - Yep/Yup
+  - Don't mention it
-  - Yeah (More casual, informal)
   - I do/will/have
+  - Indeed
+  - It's my pleasure
+  - I would love to
+  - No problem
+  - Of course (More casual)
   - Sure
-  - Indeed
-  - Certainly (An Americanism)
-  - Of course
   - Why not?
-  - I would love to
+  - Yep/Yup
+  - Yeah (More casual, informal)
   - You have my word

 - No